Cecilia-Banda/alu-shell/io-redirections_and_filters/README.md

-This will be for the io-redirections and filters
+This is intended for io-redirections and filters